Scott Barron: Ipswich Town

 Born in Preston, Lancashire and growing up in St Ives, Cambridgeshire, Barron joined Ipswich Town's academy at the age of 10 after being spotted playing in St Ives.
 Adept as left back or a left midfielder, Barron's first involvement with the first team came on 16 March 2004, when he was named as a substitute for a First Division match against Walsall, but he remained unused.
 Barron made his first team debut against Brentford in a 2–0 League Cup first round win in August 2004 and played the full 90 minutes.
-He was an unused substitute on another six occasions, but a persistent groin injury meant that he missed much of the 2004–05 season.
+He was an unused substitute on another six occasions, but a persistent groin injury and surgery required on a double hernia meant that he missed much of the 2004–05 season.

 Barron's injury problems continued into the 2005–06 season and he had to wait until December 2005 for his next appearance, when he replaced Darren Currie after 87 minutes of a 1–1 Championship draw with Wolverhampton Wanderers.
-Barron made a run of 15 first team appearances during the second half of the season and made 16 during the campaign.
-He was only called into the Ipswich Town squad once during the 2006–07 season and was released in June 2007 after his contract expired.
-He made 17 appearances for the club during his three years as a professional.
+Despite a lingering hamstring problem, Barron made a run of 15 first team appearances during the second half of the season and to total 16 for the campaign.
+Having entered the final months of his existing contract, Barron signed a two-year extension in March 2006.

+Barron was only called into the Ipswich Town squad once during the 2006–07 season and made three appearances away on loan at League Two club Wrexham during the second half of the season.
+Barron was released by Ipswich Town in June 2007 and he made 17 appearances for the club during his three years as a professional at Portman Road.
-Wrexham (loan)

-Due to a lack of first team opportunities at Ipswich Town, Barron joined League Two club Wrexham on loan in February 2007.
-He made three starting appearances and returned to Ipswich in March.